tpolyak/Sharp-Architecture/README.md

 |NuGet|[![NuGet](https://img.shields.io/nuget/v/Sharp-Architecture.svg)](Release)|[![NuGet](https://img.shields.io/nuget/vpre/Sharp-Architecture.svg)](PreRelease)|

-## Templify
+## Templify / Visual Studio templates

+Starting with version 4 solution templates are not maintained anymore.
+Main reason for this is a variaty of projects can be build based on S#Aarp Architecture.
+As usual, pull requests are welcome.

-We no longer support the use of the Visual Studio templates for installation of S#arp Architecture.
-With version 2.0, we have dropped support for Visual Studio 2008 altogether.
-To learn how to get a S#arp Architecture solution up and running, please go to http://blog.sharparchitecture.net/post/Using-Templify-to-create-a-new-Sarp-Architecture-solution.aspx
+To learn how to get a S#arp Architecture solution up and running, please check the samples https://github.com/sharparchitecture/Sharp-Architecture/tree/develop/Samples.

 ## Downloads